- Glenn

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 I believe that Ambev has a strong brand moat.
-I'm positive when it comes to the management, even though we do not have much information.
-Now let us investigate the numbers to see, if Ambev lives up to our requirements for a strong moat.
-In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.
+I'm confident in the management, even with limited information.
+Now let us investigate the numbers to see if Ambev lives up to our requirements for a strong moat.
+In case you want an explanation of what the numbers represent, you can refer to "MY STRATEGY" on the website.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.